MohamedBouzira/Silk_Bridge/README.md

    - The bot only visits a page when an internal server-side `fetch()` is triggered.
 5. Using SSRF, you trigger an internal fetch → the bot visits your console → your JavaScript executes → the bot fetches `secret.php` and exfiltrates the flag.

+   `Alert: the thing here is that the bot working from seperate container, if you think about it , you need to call the website by its 'domain' or 'web' , the bot won't reach the website if you call it 'localhost' `

 This "bridge" between SSRF → internal fetch → bot JS execution is why the challenge is called **Silk Bridge**.

 ---